IsaacStopard/EIP_HMTP_DTR/README.md

 :three: *data_wrangling_functions.R* - functions used across scripts to wrangle SMFA data and extract values from the model fits.

 :four: *model_functions.R* - SMFA ODE model and helper functions.

-:five: *format_temp_data.R* - script to wrangle and interpolate the temperature data.

 ### Notes